thekarlbrown/ChangeTheWorld/README.md

 This is my ChangeTheWorld android app.
 I am currently in the earlier beta, in fact if you are reading this it is likely that this is the first Github push ever.
 What does this mean?

-It will allow people with good concepts to get them to individuals who will be able to implement them who might never do anything with them otherwise
+It will allow people with good concepts to get them to individuals who will be able to implement them who may never do anything with them otherwise

 It will also allow group evaluation and improvement of said ideas plus casual areas for funny/humorous stuff (and to cut down on riff raff from the serious sections without moderation on my side)

-Its for anyone and everyone who thinks of something brilliant, or sees a problem in the world they want fixed, or is bored and wants to toss something out there and see what people think
+It is best for anyone who thinks of something brilliant, sees a problem in the world they want fixed, or is bored and wants to toss something out there and see what people think

---- current state of the app ----
+--- current state of the App ----

 bars navigate at the top